tweag/python-monorepo-example/content/blog/2022-04-14-getting-things-merged.md

 grasp on the reviewers while they are at it.
 For this I recommend replying quickly to comments, to increase the chances of starting a discussion.
-If you answer to comments while the reviewer is still reviewing, there is a high chance he will reply right away to your answers, creating a virtuous conversation.
+If you answer to comments while the reviewer is still reviewing, there is a high chance they will reply right away to your answers, creating a virtuous conversation.

 ![png](https://i.imgur.com/nSz7PU8.png)